 Planning Your Transition to Organic Production

 The key to successful organic crop production is diversity.
 Enhancing diversity involves a holistic approach with carefully planned crop rotations.
-Good crop rotations benefit the soil, while also creating an environment that supports interrelated strategies to manage pests and support fertility.
+Good crop rotations benefit the soil, while also creating an environment that supports interrelated strategies to manage pests and support healthy nutrient cycling and improved soil fertility.

 The holistic approach involved requires a broad range of expertise.
 We recommend that you consult a variety of organic production publications available from Saskatchewan Agriculture to learn more.